pwn2winctf/NIZKCTF-js/rules.md

 Our judges will be the operators in the **#Pwn2Win** channel (Freenode).
 Any Doubts, talk to them.

 Like in the second edition,  we'll do a **Thematic CTF**.
 Every challenge context will revolve around a ficticional story.
 Also the Jeopardy challenges, inside various categories (including subjects like **Hardware Hacking**).
-This time, we choose to use a dynamic scoreboard system, where all challenges starts with 500 points, and according to the amount of solves, they decrease the score.
+We choose to use a dynamic scoreboard system, where all challenges starts with 500 points, and according to the amount of solves, they decrease the score.

 ## Winner: